gfranko/amdclean/README.md

 2.  npm install amdclean

-3. Update the `onBuildWrite` property in your RequireJS build configuration.
+3. Update the `onBuildWrite` property in your RequireJS build configuration file.
 Like this:

 ```javascript
     onBuildWrite: function (moduleName, path, contents) {